John Harris (Australian settler): Ultimo House

 The Ultimo House was built for surgeon John Harris in 1804, a two-storey residence overlooking Blackwattle Creek and Cockle Bay.
 The Ultimo House became the oldest standing house in Sydney in 1932 and was used by Harris for small scale farming, however, it was predominantly for show, rather than production purposes.
 The Ultimo House was treated by Harris as a country seat by transforming its landscape into an English-style parkland with imported Indian deer.

 In 1835, Harris purchased a land which he built his bungalow, the Experiment Farm Cottage in Harris Park with the purpose of proving that a new settler could easily provide for its family with very little assistance and this building still stands to this day.

 In 1808, Harris organised a dinner at the Ultimo House with officers that were opposed to Governor William Bligh.
 This dinner party hosted by Harris was the dinner that attracted conspirators to return to Sydney to arrest Governor William Bligh in what was to be known as the Rum Rebellion.

 Harris returned to his Ultimo House with his newly wedded wife Eliza Jones and commissioned Francis Greenway, an architect that arrived to New South Wales as a convict in 1814 on the General Hewitt ship.

 Harris lived in the Ultimo House until 1821, which he then leased the property to Edward Riley, an Australian politician, in 1821–1824, followed by Judge John Steven and John Edye Manning, a registrar of the Supreme Court of NSW.
 Before the demolition of the Ultimo House in 1932, it was located on a 34-acre land that was given by the Governor Philip Gidley King in 1803.

 Although this house was used as residence, during the mid-1850s, it was employed by the Australian Washing Association for laundry.

 It was once again leased to James Wallach, a wool broker in 1858 before being occupied by the members of the Harris family, first occupying the Ultimo House by Mary Ann Harris, then George Harris, John Harris' nephew.
 By late 1890s, the estate was subdivided, leaving three acres behind.
 George Harris renovated the Ultimo House prior to a fire in the 1870s by adding three additional turreted towers.

 Rum Rebellion

 The overthrow of Governor William Bligh became known as the Rum Rebellion as the NSW Corps was heavily involved in the trade of rum.
 The Rum Rebellion was an act to depose Governor William Bligh by local critics.
 Before Harris attracted conspirators to arrest Bligh, Bligh accused the corps of corruption and ineptitude and the act that led to the rebellion was Bligh's arrest of John Macarthur, who was a former corps officer and leading entrepreneur.
-The Rum Rebellion was considered significant as it was the only time in he Australian history that he Australian Government was overthrown by the military.
+The Rum Rebellion was considered significant as it was the only time in Australian history that the Australian Government was overthrown by the military.